 Through the Manu Rere Ao strategy, Marsden has made a commitment to prepare our students to participate actively in Aotearoa New Zealand.
-Te Reo Māori is taught to all students in Years 7 to 10.
-Te Reo Māori is an option in Years 11 and 12.
-Students across year levels encounter Māori concepts, practices and skills in a range of curriculum areas, such as through a Marae visit in Year 7 Social Sciences, the creation of artefacts in Year 9 Technology, the 'Perspectives of Aotearoa' course in Year 10 and a study of Parihaka in Year 11 History.
+Te Reo Māori is taught to all students in Years 7 to 9.
+Te Reo Māori is an option in Years 10 to 12.
+Students across year levels encounter Māori concepts, practices and skills in a range of curriculum areas, such as the creation of Māori motifs in Year 8 Art and artefacts in Year 9 Technology, and a study of Parihaka in Year 11 History.
 Marsden values its responsibility to fulfil the obligations of the Treaty of Waitangi, in strengthening our understanding of Te Reo (language) and Tikanga Māori (customs and practices).